quiltdata/quilt/docs/Catalog/Metadata.md

-Quilt recommends, and the APIs will soon enforce, that users limit each instance of package-level and object-level metadata to 1MB or less so that your package works well with S3 Select (1MiB row limit) and AWS Athena (32MB row limit), which are by the Quilt backend.
+Quilt recommends, and the APIs will soon enforce, that users limit each instance of package-level and object-level metadata to 1MB or less so that your package works well with S3 Select (1MiB row limit) and AWS Athena (32MB row limit), both of which are used by the Quilt backend.